Search for long-lived particles decaying to leptons with large impact parameter in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Background estimation

 When the displaced lepton \ad is between 100 and 500\mum, we fit the ratio as a function of the prompt lepton \ad with a straight line, where the slope and $y$ intercept are allowed to vary.
 We extrapolate the prompt lepton fit to 200\mum (within SR I), which is the value where simulation indicates we should expect the largest contribution from tau lepton decays.
 The mean lepton \ad of the 100--500\mum bin in the background simulation is also approximately 200\mum.
+We determine the uncertainty in each extrapolated ratio by simultaneously varying the fit parameters according to their 68\% confidence interval, while accounting for correlations between the parameters.
 We take the average of the two extrapolated ratios (one from each one-prompt/one-displaced sideband) and derive a correction and its systematic uncertainty from this average ratio.
 If the average is greater than unity, we use the average as a multiplicative correction to the background estimate, and we use the uncertainty in the average as a systematic uncertainty in the background estimate.
+The uncertainty in the average is obtained through simple uncertainty propagation.
 In this case, we also vary the 200\mum extrapolation point by ${\pm}50\mum$, which is the approximate range of the tau lepton contribution as a function of \ad, and apply the variation in the resulting correction as an additional systematic uncertainty in the background estimate.
 If the average is less than or equal to unity, we set the correction equal to unity and use the uncertainty in the average as a symmetric systematic uncertainty about unity.
 The size of the correction varies between $1.0\pm0.6$ and $4.2\pm1.8$, depending on channel and year.